PiXTime: A Model for Federated Time Series Forecasting with Heterogeneous Data across Nodes: Introduction

 \section{Introduction}

 Time series forecasting is a fundamental task that uses historical data of a variable to predict its future values.
 Many types of data in the real world can be recorded in a time series format, such as temperature, exchange rates, traffic flow, and electricity load \cite{Exchange,Informer}, making time series forecasting both essential and highly valuable.
-In practice, such valuable time series data are often recorded by multiple entities (such as hospitals, companies, and financial institutions), while tightening privacy policies and rising data security concerns are making it unrealistic to transmit raw data across them, resulting in numerous data nodes \cite{CrossSiloFed,PerCrossSiloFed}.
-Meanwhile, models trained using data from a single node often face data distribution shifts caused by local data preferences, which in turn leads to a degeneration in their forecasting performance \cite{SCAFFOLD,VRSGD}.
+In practice, such valuable time series data are often recorded by multiple entities (such as hospitals, companies, and financial institutions), while tightening privacy policies and rising data security concerns are making it unrealistic to transmit raw data across them, resulting in numerous distributed data nodes \cite{CrossSiloFed,PerCrossSiloFed}.
+Meanwhile, the model trained by data from a single node often faces data distribution shifts caused by local data preferences, which in turn leads to a degeneration in their forecasting performance \cite{SCAFFOLD,VRSGD}.
 To meet data security requirements and reduce model degradation caused by data distribution shift, organizing federated learning \cite{FedAVG} among these nodes seems like a potential solution.
-However, since nodes have diversity in their sampling devices and standards, the collected time series between them have heterogeneous statistical data structures \cite{LLMFedTS,FedTS}, making it difficult for existing time series forecasting models to adapt to federated learning.
-As shown in Fig.~\ref{fed_flow}, the private data collected by the four nodes differ in both sampling rates and channels.
-On the one hand, such heterogeneous data structures typically need personalized, heterogeneous models for forecasting.
-On the other hand, federated learning requires that the trained model be homogeneous across nodes, or federated aggregation becomes impractical.
-Therefore, to organize federated learning across these independent nodes, we must reconcile the conflict between heterogeneous private data and homogeneous shared models.
+However, due to the lack of unified data collection standards across entities, local datasets across nodes inevitably exhibit structural heterogeneity.
+These structurally heterogeneous data make it challenging for most state-of-the-art (SOTA) time series forecasting models to adapt to conventional federated optimization algorithms (e.g., FedAvg \cite{FedAVG}, FedProx \cite{FedProx}, pFedMe \cite{pFedMe}).
+This difficulty stems from a structural conflict shown in Fig.~\ref{fed_flow}: on the one hand, these federated algorithms require that the communicated models be homogeneous; otherwise, aggregation becomes impractical; on the other hand, the heterogeneous data structures across nodes typically require personalized, heterogeneous models for effective processing.
+Consequently, to deploy federated learning in such scenarios, the optimizing model must bridge the gap between locally heterogeneous data structures and globally homogeneous aggregation algorithms.